SonderMindOrg/heroku-buildpack-apache-passenger-shibboleth/README.md

 ### Configuration and running

-Example `httdp.conf` and `shibboleth2.xml` configuration files are included in the `examples` directory, along with a `web.sh` script demonstrating how the daemons could be run on a dyno.
+Example `httdp.conf` and `shibboleth2.xml` configuration files are included in the `examples` directory, along with a `web.sh` script demonstrating how the daemons could be run on a dyno as the `web` entry in a `Procfile`.
 For now, these are merely illustrative, and you're encouraged to make your own versions in your project.

 ## Building